Trainqulilizer/Trainqulilizer.github.io/index.md

 title: Trainquilizer 🚂
 ---

+The "Trainquilizer" is the trans discordian train on rails happened the first time at the [Chaos Communication Camp 2015](https://events.ccc.de/camp/2015/wiki/Main_Page).
+It is driven with "The Difference Engine" and contains a ball pit wagon and a cocktail bar.

 ## We are looking for feedback

-You've been enjoying a ride and/or a drink on the Trainquilizer at the [Chaos Communication Camp 2015](https://events.ccc.de/camp/2015/wiki/Main_Page)?
+You've been enjoying a ride and/or a drink on the Trainquilizer?

 Or maybe you didn't?